slamice/wri/hipsters/chapter04.md

-He worked at a coffeeshop we frequented on M___ street.
+He worked at a coffeeshop we frequented on M--- street.
 It illuded to being a chain but was not really so.

 Bookstores were still open, they're still open.
 Shelves full of slightly off famous books.
 The inside of the comic vintage one next door was rickety yet ironed out.
 A clean mess of leafed through comics were wrapped in plastic.
 Inside were people ready to save us from disasters that never happened, or from each other.